lukehanson2429/Explore-Siquijor/README.md

 ### Content

 * Icon description, telephone & address for map icons sourced from google maps.
-* Website links added to certain icons for TripAdvisor, Booking.com or direct website if available.
+* Website links added to icons for TripAdvisor, Booking.com or direct website if available.
 * All other content written by developer.

 ### Code